Give a dog a bad name and hang him

 Give a dog a bad name and hang him is an English proverb.
-Its meaning is that if a person's reputation has been besmirched, then he will suffer difficulty and hardship.
+Its meaning is that if a person's reputation has been besmirched, then they will suffer difficulty and hardship.
 A similar proverb is he that has an ill name is half hanged.

 The proverb dates back to the 18th century or before.
 In 1706, John Stevens recorded it as "Give a Dog an ill name and his work is done".
 In 1721, James Kelly had it as a Scottish proverb – "Give a Dog an ill Name, and he'll soon be hanged.
 Spoken of those who raise an ill Name on a Man on purpose to prevent his Advancement."
 In Virginia, it appeared as an old saying in the Norfolk Herald in 1803 – "give a dog a bad name and hang him".

 The observation is due to negativity bias – that people are apt to think poorly of others on weak evidence.
 This is then reinforced by confirmation bias as people give more weight to evidence that supports a preconception than evidence which contradicts it.